Zeta Global Holdings Corp. (ZETA) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-16, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Zeta Global Holdings Corp. ("Zeta" or the "Company") (NYSE: ZETA) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Jan.
+17, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Zeta Global Holdings Corp. ("Zeta" or the "Company") (NYSE: ZETA).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ZETA GLOBAL HOLDINGS CORP.
-(ZETA), CLICK HERE BEFORE JANUARY 21, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?